-Many colleges give advance standing and credit for completion of the NJROTC program to students who are enrolled in college ROTC.
+Many colleges give advanced standing and credit for completion of the NJROTC program to students who are enrolled in college ROTC.

-For those who are interested in fully paid college scholarships and those seeking Service Academy appointments, NJROTC instructors are normally successful in helping high school students obtain ROTC scholarships and service academy appointments worth up to $120,000.00.
+For those who are interested in fully paid college scholarships and those seeking Service Academy appointments, NJROTC instructors are normally successful in helping high school students obtain ROTC scholarships and service academy appointments worth hundreds of thousands of dollars are available.
 These are competitively awarded to qualified high school students annually.

 WHAT KIND OF CREDIT CAN I GET FOR NJROTC?

-The course carries full elective credit towards graduation, just like all the other academic courses.
-In addition, NJROTC may be substituted for physical education or may be taken as an additional elective in conjunction with physical education to meet graduation requirements.
+The course carries full elective credit toward graduation, just like all the other academic courses.
+In addition, NJROTC may be substituted for a stem credit or may be taken as an additional elective in conjunction with a stem class to meet graduation requirements.

 DO I WEAR A UNIFORM?

-Two Navy uniforms are issued to each cadet without cost and are worn once a week on the school’s designated uniform day.
+Two Navy uniforms are issued to each cadet without cost and are worn on the school’s designated uniform day.
 It is an honor to wear the uniform and that honor is not treated lightly.
-These uniforms belong to the U.S. Navy and should be taken care of and returned upon completion of the semester.
+These uniforms belong to the U.S. Navy and must be taken care of and returned upon completion of the semester.

 DO BOYS HAVE TO GET A SHORT HAIRCUT?

-Boys’ hair must be neatly trimmed and meet minimum standards to not bring discredit upon the uniform; however, it need not be “white-walled”.
+Boys’ hair must be neatly trimmed and meet minimum standards to not bring discredit upon the uniform; however, it need not be “white-walled” or “high and tight”.
 Some of the extra-curricular teams may have their own stricter requirements for competitions, but participation on those teams, and meeting their own stricter requirements for competitions, are optional.

 CAN I STILL GO OUT FOR BAND AND VARSITY SPORTS?

 Certainly, NJROTC students are active in every phase of the school from varsity football to band, and student government.
 Whenever possible, NJROTC extra-curricular group practices are scheduled so as not to conflict with other practices and meetings.
-It is highly encouraged that NJROTC students participate in other activities.
-Doing so adds credit to the students college application and resume.
+It is highly encouraged that NJROTC students participate in other activities because doing so adds credit to the student's college application and resume.

 HOW MUCH TIME DOES JROTC TAKE?